uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 When documents are cleanly structured, simple chunking strategies can be highly effective.
 However, structure alone is not enough.
-While these methods recognize the document’s syntax, they cannot capture its meaning.
+While these methods recognize the document's syntax, they cannot capture its meaning.
 Luckily, we just learned an excellent tool for that—embeddings.

 ## Semantic Chunking

-Instead of splitting the document based on specific characters, we should aim to segment it at points where the semantic meaning changes.
+Instead of splitting the document by specific characters, we can segment it at points where the semantic meaning changes.

-The simplest way to perform **semantic chunking** is to compute embeddings for all sentences in the document and then split the document at places where the embedding similarity between a previous sentence and the next one is below a certain threshold.
+The simplest way to perform **semantic chunking** is to compute embeddings for all sentences in the document, and then split the document at points where the embedding similarity between one sentence and the next falls below a certain threshold.

 To implement semantic chunking, we first need a function that computes the embedding similarity between two sentences.
-We will use the dot product for this purpose:
+We will use the dot product for this purpose because the OpenAI embeddings are expected to be normalized:

 ```python
 def dot_product(embedding1, embedding2):